ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 - Human beings need simplicity, readability and quick understanding.
 - Machines need performance, precision and structured dialogue.
-- a thing, it's also a machine but with some additional constrains, such as the resource usage.
+- a thing, it's also a machine but with some additional constraints, such as the resource usage.

 This question will influence the choice of communication protocols and data